 Apollonia Archaeological Site

-Apollonia is archaeological site situated 30 km away from Vlora, 12km to the west of the modern city of Fier, near Pojan village, some 10 km away from the Adriatic coast.
+Apollonia is archaeological site – locality which designated the former ancient town, trading, cultural and political center of the ancient world, located on the hill close to the Adriatic Sea, in the south-west of Albania, some 10 km away from the town of Fier, 30 km away from Vlora, close to the Poian village, some 10 km away from the Adriatic coast.
 The archaeological site of Apollonia includes the associated group of structures with original remains from various civilizations, such as Illyrian, Greek, Roman and Medieval.
 Illyrian Apollonia was founded at the beginning of the 7th century BC by the Greek colonists coming from Corinth and Corcyra /Corfu/, but the first records of their presence date from 588 BC.
 The city of Apollonia took its name from the God Apollo.
 During its first years of existence Apollonia kept close contacts with Corcyra and Corinth and played a part of a trade negotiator between Hellenians and Illyrians.
 In 148 BC, Apollonia became part of the Roman Province of Macedonia to succeed in maintaining its status of a large and flourishing city near Aous river (today Vjosa).
-The mighty River Vjosa springs in northern Greece – where it is known by its ancient name, the Aoos.
-After crossing the long mountain valley of Permet and turning through the spectacular Kelcyra Gorge – known in Antiquity as the Gates of Antigoneia, where the Consul Titus Flamininus first engaged the Macedonian army under King Philip V – the river passes the town of Tepelena, home of the notorious Ali Pasha.
-It continues through the southern mountains towards the sea, skirting the Illyrian mountain cities of Byllis and Amantia, and finally reaching the Adriatic close to the powerful Corinthian Greek colony of Apollonia.
+The mighty River Vjosa springs in northern Greece – where it is known the Aoos by its ancient name.
+After crossing the long mountain valley of Permet and turning through the spectacular Kelcyra Gorge – known in Antiquity as the Gates of Antigoneia, where the Consul Titus Flamininus first engaged the Macedonian army under King Philip V – the river Vjosa passes the town of Tepelena, home of the notorious Ali Pasha.
+The Vjosa River continues through the southern mountains towards the sea, skirting the Illyrian mountain cities of Byllis and Amantia, and finally reaching the Adriatic close to the powerful Corinthian Greek colony of Apollonia.
 The Vjosa River in Albania is one of Europe’s last living wild rivers.
 Along its entire course of over 270 kilometers it is untamed and free flowing.
 The Vjosa river is characterized by beautiful canyons, braided river sections, islands, oxbows and meandering stretches.
 In some areas the riverbed expands over more than 2 km in width.
 The abundance and diversity of fish in the Vjosa River is vital for the economy and the well-being of local fishermen.
 Recreational tourism on the Vjosa River and its tributaries is ever-increasing, particularly in recent years in which enthusiasts have started to enjoy activities such as rafting, canoeing, kayaking, swimming, etc.